scriptcoded/sql-highlight/README.md

 [![Downloads Stats][npm-downloads-badge]][npm-url]

 ## What's it all about?
-SQL Highlight is a small package that highlights SQL queries.
+sql-highlight is a small package that highlights SQL queries.
 It can output to both the terminal with Unicode escape sequences, as well as to normal HTML.
 Oh, and there are no external dependencies 😉

 ## Installation

+sql-highlight is tested to work with Node.js 14, 16 and 18.

-Install via Yarn:
+Install with Yarn:
 ```bash
 yarn add sql-highlight
 ```
-Install via NPM:
+Install with NPM:
 ```bash
 npm install sql-highlight
 ```